sadityakumar9211/nextjs-nft-marketplace/README.md

     1. You can list your NFT on the marketplace
     2. And withdraw proceeds

-Moralis: How do we tell it to listen to our events?

-1. Connect it to our blockchain (hardhat localhost blockchain)
-2. Which contract, which events, and what to do when it hears those events.
+# Indexing the blockchain contents

-# The graph
+## The graph
-1. Instead of reading the event from moralis
+1. Instead of reading the event from moralis as in [this](https://github.com/sadityakumar9211/nextjs-nft-marketplace-moralis) project
-2. We will index them with graph and we're gonna read from the graph
+2. We will index them with The Graph and we're gonna read from the graph protocol

+> This makes this NFT marketplace completely end-to-end decentralized.

 ## What is The Graph?
 - Decentralised Network for storing the events data